 Be sure to dry each head thoroughly before you store it.
 If not, you could cause the harvest to rot before you get to enjoy it.

-If you’ve only grown enough broccoli to eat as you go, you’ll want to take the freshly washed broccoli heads and store them in your fridge.
+If you’ve only grown enough broccoli to eat as you go, take the freshly washed broccoli heads and store them in your fridge.

 Be sure to use them within the next five days, or they’ll go to waste.

-If you’ve produced enough broccoli to store for the long-term, you’ll want to blanch the broccoli heads in boiling water quickly.
+If you’ve produced enough broccoli to store for the long-term, quickly blanch the broccoli heads in boiling water.

 This means you dip the broccoli in boiling water for one minute.
 Pull the broccoli heads out and let them drain any excess water from them.

-From there, you place the broccoli heads in a freezer bag and store in your freezer for one year.
+From there, you place the broccoli heads in a freezer bag and store them in your freezer for up to one year.